 Some conveyancing solicitors in Sheerness offer services on an hourly rate others work on a fixed fee.

-Our panel of property lawyers work on a fixed conveyancing fee basis, with no hidden fees.
+Your property lawyer will work on a fixed conveyancing fee basis, with no hidden fees.
 Your quote will set out exactly what the conveyancing fees and costs will be when your house sale or purchase completes.

 If, for whatever reason, your house sale or purchase does not go ahead, you will be covered by our No Move, No Fee guarantee.

 I'm buying a property in Sheerness which property searches will I require?